praw-dev/asyncpraw/docs/tutorials/reply_bot.rst

 .. code-block:: python

-   subreddit = reddit.subreddit("AskReddit")
+    subreddit = await reddit.subreddit("AskReddit")
-   for submission in subreddit.stream.submissions():
+    async for submission in subreddit.stream.submissions():
         # do something with submission

 Replace ``AskReddit`` with the name of another subreddit if you want to iterate through its new submissions.
 Additionally multiple subreddits can be specified